febiosoftware/FEBioApp/doc/docs/reference.md

 ```

 ## stretch
 A stretch element will affect the layout of its parent group.
 If a stretch element is defined, an empty section is added that can grow when the window is resized.
-The effect is that when the window is resized, the widgets will stay together.
+The effect is that when the window is resized, the widgets above and below the stretch section will stay together.
+Without a stretch section, widgets will be distributed evenly in the parent layout.

 ```text
 <stretch/>